Key National Information Sources

 Mencap have pulled together resources and advice for carers who may be affected by Covid-19.
 Find questions and answers here about how Covid-19 might affect direct payments in Wales, including employees and workers self-isolating, and furloughing staff here.

-The Welsh government have released guidance for those who provide unpaid care for family and friends and it can be found here.
+The Welsh government has released guidance for those who provide unpaid care for family and friends and it can be found here.
 The Welsh Government has also produced guidance for unpaid carers on access and use of PPE.

 A parenting and family advice charity has been awarded funding to extend its helpline service to Welsh speakers.
 The charity Family Lives currently provides emotional support, information, advice and guidance on any aspect of parenting and family life across England and Wales.